What are the cutest cat breeds in the world?

 Since people used Siamese cats to develop Orientals, you should be surprised by an Oriental cat’s intelligence or chattiness.

-They bond strongly to their owners and can be quite demanding when they want attention.
+They bond strongly with their owners and can be quite demanding when they want attention.

 Moreover, Oriental cats are highly trainable and love to walk on a leash, unlike other stubborn cat breeds.